ietf-teep/architecture/draft-ietf-teep-architecture.md

 provide each TAM that it places in the Client App's manifest all the TAs that the app requires.
 There is no benefit to going to multiple different TAMs, and there is no need for a special TAM to be contacted for a specific TA.

-\[Note: This should always be the case.
-When a particular device or TEE supports only a special proprietary attestation mechanism, then a specific TAM will be needed that supports that attestation scheme.
-The TAM should also support standard attestation signatures as well.
-It is highly unlikely that a set of TAs would use different proprietary attestation mechanisms since a TEE is likely to support only one such proprietary scheme.\]

 Separate from the Client App's manifest, this framework relies on the use of the manifest format in {{I-D.ietf-suit-manifest}} for expressing how to install the TA as well as